dduan/dotfiles/README.md

 These are things not managed by home-manager.
 They should exist somehow.

 - An OS-provided Alacritty
-- Multi-user installation of Nix with flake support
+- Nix with flake support

 ## Usage